-The cost of a pension plan primarily depends on the contributions paid into it.
-Normally, contributions are broken down into three categories, i.e. regular employer contributions, regular employee contributions and voluntary contributions.
+The cost of a group retirement savings plan primarily depends on the contributions paid into it.
+Normally, contributions are broken down into three categories, i.e. regular organization contributions, regular plan member contributions and voluntary contributions.

-The contribution rules vary widely from plan to plan and are usually decided by the employer.
-Generally, employees are allowed to make additional voluntary contributions if they want.
+The contribution rules vary widely from plan to plan and are usually decided by the organization.
+Generally, plan members are allowed to make additional voluntary contributions if they want.

 Contributions can be set in different ways, such as: